Aviva, Friends Life shareholders vote for merger

 Retirees will from next month be free to use their pension pots as they choose, rather than being obliged to buy an income-bearing annuity.
 Industry sales of annuities have already dropped sharply in anticipation of the new rules, to around 8 billion pounds last year.

-More than 90 percent of Friends Life shareholders also voted in favour, Friends Life said in a separate filing, with a majority of 75 percent required.
+More than 90 percent of Friends Life shareholders also voted in favor, Friends Life said in a separate filing, with a majority of 75 percent required.

 Friends Life said it expected its stock to delist on April 10.